 Lesson 4: Effectively communicate a shared vision and mission.

 A good coach helps everyone on the team recognize that they are there for a common purpose.
-They also help the team see just how each individual effects that mission and vision.
+They also help the team see just how each individual affects that mission and vision.